fjpacheco/redis-database/README.md

 # Redis HTTP Monitor in Rust

 The web server that receives requests from browsers, communicating with them through the HTTP/1.1 protocol.
-The description of this protocol is the one corresponding to RFC 2616. [????????????]
+The description of this protocol is the one corresponding to [RFC 2616](https://datatracker.ietf.org/doc/html/rfc2616).

 ????